Prime isogenous discriminant ideal twins: Preliminaries

 Next, we examine the global properties of elliptic curves in relation to the valuation of the minimal discriminant of $E$ at $\fp$.
 Let $E$ now be defined over a number field $K$.
 As above, for each prime $\fp$ of $K$, we can embed $\iota: K \hookrightarrow K_{\fp}$.
-Using this embedding, we can view $E/K$ as $E/K_{\fp}.$ Thus for each prime $\fp$ we can choose a $\fp$-minimal model, $E_{\fp}/K$, given by an integral Weierstrass model, that is $K$-isomorphic to $E$ with $\fp$-minimal discriminant $\Delta_{\fp}$.
+Using this embedding, we can consider the base change of $E$ to $K_{\fp}$.
+Thus for each prime $\fp$ we can choose a $\fp$-minimal model, $E_{\fp}$ defined over $K$, given by an integral Weierstrass model, that is $K$-isomorphic to $E$ with $\fp$-minimal discriminant $\Delta_{\fp}$.
 This, together with \cite[Proposition VII.1.3]{Silverman2009} leads us to the following lemma, which we will use in proving our main results: